nextapps-de/mikado/README.md

 ### 1. Variant: Using Dedicated Compiler (Recommended)
 -->

-Define a HTML-like template and use double curly brackets to markup dynamic expressions which should be calculated and replaced during runtime:
+Define an HTML-like template and use double curly brackets to markup dynamic expressions which should be calculated and replaced during runtime:

 ```html
 <table>